 Treatment of Blepharospasm

-If you have eye twitching or spasms, please call our office for an evaluation with Dr. Eftekhari.
+If you are experiencing eye twitching or spasms, contact our office to schedule an evaluation with Dr. Eftekhari.
+Seeking professional advice ensures a thorough assessment and personalized treatment plan for effective management of your condition.